NEW LOCATION: Morris Public Library Square

 The Morris Area Farmers Market is a place where farmers, growers, producers and artisans sell their products directly to the public, and customers have a direct relationship with the producer of the items they purchase.
 This market emphasizes product quality, freshness and originality, with items produced and sold locally.

-MARKET DAYS AND HOURS: Mondays and Thursdays, 3 pm to 6 pm
+MARKET DAYS AND HOURS: Thursdays, 3 pm to 6 pm

-Interested and potential vendors must complete the 2013 application form and return it one week before selling at the market.
-Hard copies of the application are also available at Pomme de Terre Foods.
+Interested and potential vendors must complete the 2016 Application Form and return it one week before selling at the market.
+Hard copies of the application are also available at the Morris Healthy Eating booth.

 Email or mail the application to: